 This program was produced by Jessica Love, Fred Schmalz, Emily Stone, and Michael Spikes.

 Special thanks to Kellogg School professors Nour Kteily, Julie Hennessy, and Tom Hubbard.

 You can stream or download our monthly podcast from iTunes, or from our website, where you can read more about brands, elections, and leadership.
 Visit us at insight.kellogg.northwestern.edu.
-We’ll be back next month with another Insight In Person podcast.
+We’ll be back next month with another episode of the Insight In Person podcast.